 This paradox certainly isn’t what we were taught about what an argument means.
 We come from a long history of dominant/submissive relationships that create a façade of compliance and unity.
 According to this world view, a disagreement signals a dangerous rebellion or an abusive exercise of force.
 But this paradigm is cracking apart under the impact of social change.
 As men and women gain greater equality, we are relying on genuine love rather than family pressure or joint financial interests to hold our marriages together.
 Debates provide a useful system of checks-and-balances.

 Nevertheless, because we all fear being deprived of love or being shamed and criticized, there is one more important change I want to suggest.
 When you are angry at your lover or spouse, you may not feel like doing this, but it can be incredibly helpful.
-Before you let yourself express all of your frustration, look your sweetheart in the eyes and say,
+Before you let yourself express all of your frustration, look your partner and say,

 I want you to know how much I love you.
 There are some things I need to talk about, and I don’t want to talk about them before I tell you that.
 I believe that if we stay in touch with how much we love each other, we can resolve anything.
 Can you take the time now to listen to what I have to say?

-Who would refuse this heartfelt question?
-Here’s hoping that you are able to enjoy smooth sailing most every day and that all of your spats will pass quickly and easily, like brief showers of rain that can’t ruin the voyage.
+How can you refuse when it’s presented this way?
+Here’s hoping that you are able to enjoy smooth sailing most every day and that all of your disagreements will pass quickly and easily, like brief showers of rain that can’t ruin the voyage.